 My more formal art making began with a metalworking class in college.
-I took my newfound love to study sculpture in Rome, Italy and jewelry design in New York City, where I founded my jewelry business, colleencatherine.
-After a time in the bustle, I turned my path to pursue a Masters in early childhood education at Lewis & Clark College.
-I decided to transition my business to commission-based only.
+I continued my study of jewelry design in New York City, where I founded my jewelry business, colleencatherine.
+After a time in the bustle, I turned to pursue a Masters in Early Childhood Education in Portland, OR.
 I packed up my car and drove out west.

-Much of my interest in the studio mirrors my instructional interests.
+I find that my interest in art creation mirrors a desire to teach others my learned skill.
 I’ve instructed metalworking, clay building, youth arts, movement, and multi-media workshops locally and abroad.
 While obtaining my Masters (MAT), I kickstarted The Bicycling Seamstress, a small business providing embroidery & hand sewing lessons to youth.
 With my Masters, I taught in a variety of public & private schools in Portland, including the Opal School, KairosPDX Learning Academy, Catlin Gabel School, and Childswork Learning Center.
-I remain active in early childhood education by helping families integrate beautiful play spaces for children within their home environment.
+I remain active in early childhood education by helping families integrate space for children’s play within their home environment.